LeeWhittaker369/dynamic_containment/README.md

 The `dynamic_containment` module contains a `utils.py` file where the various functions used by the notebook live.
 Most of these functions have been developed within the `modelling_frequency_data` notebook.

-To run the notebooks, you first need to run `python -m pip install -e .`
+To run the notebooks, you first need to run `python -m pip install -e .` from the root directory.
+This will install all the requirements in `requirements.txt`